 Our new Introductory Pluralist Economics Textbook has now been published!
 Order your copy here!

-To celebrate this great achievement we held an official launch event with members of the editorial team and some of chapter’s authors on Thursday 9th November 2017 at the University of Leeds.
-We will be posting the video from this event on the site soon and our YouTube, so keep an eye out!
+To celebrate this great achievement we held an official launch event with members of the editorial team and academics on Thursday 9th November 2017 at the University of Leeds.

-We’ll also be hosting a series of satellite events across the rest of the country and abroad; including Durham, Copenhagen, London and Turin.
-So if you can’t make it to Leeds there might be an event near you, or to help organise yourself please get in touch with email@example.com !
+We’ll be hosting a series of satellite events across the rest of the country and abroad; including Durham, Copenhagen, London and Turin in 2018.
+To help organise one yourself please get in touch with email@example.com !

 Economics is a broad and diverse discipline but most economics books only cover one way of thinking about the economy and how to study it.
 This book provides an accessible introduction to 12 different approaches to economics: from Feminist and Ecological, to Marxist and Behavioural.
 Each chapter has been written specially for this book by leading experts in their field and aims to introduce the reader to an alternative approach to studying economics.